sciserver/sciserver-quota-manager/README.md

 <h3 id="description">Description</h3>

 This repository contains a utility for managing the quotas on a given system.
-No authentication or authorization is performed; it is assumed this service is only accessible to the sciserver fileservice.

 <h3 id="installation">Installation</h3>